-Your air conditioning system is plugging away through another Edmonton summer and suddenly the cool air stops blowing.
-You call an air conditioning expert to come to your home and evaluate the problem and by the time it’s all said and done you’re going to have to pay a pretty penny for the repair.
-So when do you give up and just upgrade your current AC equipment?
+Your air conditioning system is plugging away through another Edmonton summer and all of sudden the cool air stops coming out.
+You call an air conditioning expert to come to your home and evaluate the problem and the next thing you know you’re going to have to pay a pretty penny for the repair.
+So when should you give up and just upgrade your current AC equipment?

-Obviously as your system ages it’s likely to malfunction and lose efficiency.
-Air conditioning systems over nine years old are now much less efficient than the new energy-efficient systems available today.
-Furthermore, if your system is more than 14 years old, you are probably going to lose more money over time to keep it functioning than if you just purchased a new, energy-efficient A/C system.
+Naturally the older your system gets, the more it’s likely to malfunction and lose efficiency.
+Air conditioning systems over nine years old are now much less efficient than the new energy-efficient models available today.
+But if your system is more than 14 years old, you are probably going to lose more money over time to keep it functioning than if you just invested in a new, energy-efficient A/C system.

-To continue with the theme above, at some point it’s going to start costing more to invest in new parts and fix issues than it would to just buy a new A/C. Another issue to remember is R-22, the common refrigerant for old cooling equipment, is being withdrawn from the market for the welfare of the environment.
-If your air conditioner was manufactured before 2010, you will most likely see a spike in the charge for your refrigerant until you replace your equipment.
+To piggyback on the theme above, eventually it’s going to start costing more to invest in new parts and fix issues than it would to just buy a new A/C. Another issue to keep in mind is R-22, the common refrigerant for old cooling equipment, is being withdrawn from the market for the welfare of the environment.
+If your air conditioner was produced before 2010, you will most likely see a spike in the charge for your refrigerant until you replace your system.

-Engineering is constantly advancing and with that comes more energy-efficient AC equipment.
-New systems tend to cost less to use because they can cool the home more efficiently, decreasing your cooling bills – and who doesn’t enjoy that?
+Engineering is constantly advancing and with that comes more energy-efficient A/C systems.
+New systems tend to cost less to use because they are able to cool the home more efficiently, decreasing your cooling bills – and who doesn’t enjoy that?

-To schedule your no-charge in-home estimate to upgrade your current inefficient air conditioning system, call McKinley Heating Service Experts at 780-800-7092.
-We will visit your home, review your current air conditioning system, and go over all of your options with you so you can make the right decision for your home.
-For more information about if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+To schedule a no-charge in-home estimate to upgrade your current inefficient air conditioning system, call McKinley Heating Service Experts at 780-800-7092.
+We will visit your home, evaluate your current air conditioning system, and go over all of your options with you so you can make the best decision for your home.
+For additional information on if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.